frictionlessdata/website/site/blog/2017-12-19-dm4t/README.md

 > Link to the published package: https://s3.eu-central-1.amazonaws.com/pilot-dm4t/pilot-dm4t/packages/refit-cleaned/datapackage.json

 In this section we will show how  data packages can be moved from one data storage system to another.
-This is posisbe because it has been containerised.
+This is possible because it has been containerised.

 One important feature of the `datapackage-pipelines` project that it works as a conveyor.
 We could push our data package not only to the local disc but to other destinations.
 For example to the Amazon S3: